 Tin Can Planters

 Recycle, reuse and reduce with these easy Tin Can Planters!
 They are the perfect activity for Earth Day, Mother’s Day and so much more.
 Recycle a tin can, decorate it and plant a succulent or flower in it.
-The perfect homemade gift for so many occasions.
+DIY tin can planters are the perfect homemade gift for so many occasions.

 Moms love recieving flowers, but how about a plant that they can take care of and watch grow?
 These adorable little tin can planters are a fun way to create a homemade gift for a Mom with a green thumb.
 Such a sweet and genuine Mother’s Day gift!

-But, you can gift these for so many other occasions too!
-Customize you aluminum can planters to make a precious homemade teacher gift, birthday gift, or as a gift for grandparents.
+You can gift these for so many other occasions too!
+Customize your aluminum can planters to make a precious homemade teacher gift, birthday gift, or as a gift for grandparents.
 It can also simply be a fun Spring activity because it’s never too early to teach your kiddos how to grow things!
+You will reuse cans to help the environment and learn something new.

 I love activities that include nature.
-This one is so fun to create during the Spring, and we often make this pom pom leaf painting in the Fall.
-These cute little tin can planters are a great way to recycle household products and make them into something new and fun!
+These planters are so fun to create during the Spring, and we often make this pom pom leaf painting in the Fall.
+These cute little tin can planters are a great way to upcycle household products and make them into something new and fun!

 Why You’ll Love Tin Can Planters

-• Since the main part of this craft is recycled, making tin can plant pots is an affordable activity.
+- Since the main part of this craft is recycled empty tin cans, making tin can plant pots is an affordable activity.

 Supplies to Make Recycled Tin Can Planters